2022 | Film 9 MIN. | English

 (What They’ve Been Taught)

-Filmed on the Qualla Boundary and Cherokee Nation, ᎤᏕᏲᏅ (What They’ve Been Taught) explores expressions of reciprocity in the Cherokee world, brought to life through a story told by an elder and first language speaker. ᎤᏕᏲᏅ circles the intersection of tradition, language, land and a commitment to maintaining balance.
-This film was created in collaboration with independent artists from both Cherokee Nation and the Eastern Band of Cherokee Indians
+Filmed on the Qualla Boundary and Cherokee Nation, ᎤᏕᏲᏅ (What They’ve Been Taught) - pronounced "oo-day-yo-nuh" - explores expressions of reciprocity within Cherokee communities, brought to life through a story told by an elder and first language speaker. ᎤᏕᏲᏅ is a reflection on tradition, language, land, and a commitment to maintaining balance.
+This film was created in collaboration with independent artists from both Cherokee Nation and the Eastern Band of Cherokee Indians.

 It is important to us that this film included the perspectives of western and eastern Giduwa (Cherokee) people.
 Although our communities are separated by distance, our collaboration on this film offers a balanced perspective of what reciprocity means to our people and how it’s actualized in our lives.
 This film was brought to life by a team of all Giduwa people, in front of and behind the camera, and was shot on lands that have shaped us.